 – Dr. Ralph Lewis

 You could say that one of the central roles of a psychiatrist is to persuade people to be skeptical about their own beliefs: that is, to critically examine the evidence for their assumptions, and to not automatically believe their own thoughts and perceptions.
 An example is the common human habit of seeing life events as cosmically intended.
 We are strongly biased to see events as inherently purposeful and designed rather than random.

 In his resolutely rational yet empathetic blog series, Finding Purpose, Dr. Ralph Lewis examines how human thought processes, emotions and behavioural tendencies have been imprecisely tuned by evolution, and how our foibles become magnified in psychiatric disorder.
 Human nature is writ large in mental disorders, which are usually just one end of a spectrum of the normal human condition.

 Dr. Lewis is a psychiatrist at Sunnybrook Health Sciences Centre in Toronto, Canada, and an assistant professor in the Department of Psychiatry at the University of Toronto.
 His clinical work focuses particularly on two areas: youth psychiatry and psycho-oncology.

-Dr. Lewis is the author of a forthcoming book Finding Purpose in a Godless World – Why We Care Even If The Universe Doesn’t.
+Dr. Lewis is the author of Finding Purpose in a Godless World – Why We Care Even If The Universe Doesn’t.

 “A random world – which according to all the scientific evidence and despite our intuitions is the actual world we live in – is too often misconstrued as nihilistic, demotivating, or devoid of morality and meaning.
 My hope is that this book will help people to see the scientific worldview of an unguided, spontaneous universe as awe-inspiring and foundational to building a more compassionate society.”